earyantLe/Get_topit.me_Pic/README.md

 A Python script to download topit.me  picture and grouped by catalog title.

 ##Exist Bug
--some page can not retrive img url
+-some picure can not download,could be picsServer problem or others problems
--can not down load image which layout other than three colums -big picure can not download

 ##Require test
-stabled
+stabled test

 ##improve feature
 -add search function